Yup-io/yup_docs/docs/index.md

 # Overview

-<h2>Yup rewards valuable opinions across the web.
+<h2> Yup rewards valuable opinions across the web.
 Rate anything, earn rewards for accuracy, and gain status in topics that interest you.
-It integrates with every site and platform, providing a universal influence metric. </h2>
+It integrates with every site and pqlatform, providing a universal influence metric. </h2>

 It does this by interacting with the Yup Protocol, which is a decentralized semi-autonomous social consensus protocol that determines the rewards and social value of all content based on users' interactions with it. ( [Learn More](/protocol.md) )

-The best way to use Yup is through the Yup Web Extension, a browser plug-in that allows you to vote on any site or piece of content across the web.
+The best way to use Yup is through the Yup Web Extension, a browser plug-in that allows you to rate on any site or piece of content across the web.
 It also stores your money and displays the social value of everything in a color coded scheme. ( [Learn More](/ext.md) )

-**It's super easy to use:** Download the extension, sign up, and simply vote.
+**It's super easy to use:** Download the extension, sign up, and simply rate.
 That's all.
-When others vote the same as you, you get paid.
+When others rate the same as you, you get paid.

 --------------------------------------------------------------------------------